zer0cache/matic-docs/docs/faq/wallet-bridge-faq.md

 [https://lh3.googleusercontent.com/xlHZO9N35Y7qRHVHoYdoXLHrGpDRCkd6ZM7bBD3mwi24lbwjJBW3AVWCRYMTRKem-vsj-3h0C1Hs1HpWHWlcAfGlpjZCXoEWYETYT3MXGCukqGhmDc2uOtr3LlOoPSJFJt_RfQ__](https://lh3.googleusercontent.com/xlHZO9N35Y7qRHVHoYdoXLHrGpDRCkd6ZM7bBD3mwi24lbwjJBW3AVWCRYMTRKem-vsj-3h0C1Hs1HpWHWlcAfGlpjZCXoEWYETYT3MXGCukqGhmDc2uOtr3LlOoPSJFJt_RfQ__)

-## Can I send my tokens from Matic to any other wallet/exchange ?
+## Can I send my tokens from Polygon to any other wallet/exchange ?

-You cannot directly send tokens from Matic UI to Exchange/wallets.
-You have to first withdraw from Matic to Ethereum and then send it to your exchange address (unless your exchange/wallet explicitly supports the network).
+You cannot directly send tokens from Polygon UI to Exchange/wallets.
+You have to first withdraw from Polygon to Ethereum and then send it to your exchange address (unless your exchange/wallet explicitly supports the network).

 ## I made a mistake of sending funds to an exchange/wallet directly.
 Can you help?

 Unfortunately, we can not assist in such cases.
-Please don't send funds directly to exchanges that support only Ethereum, you have to first withdraw from Matic to Ethereum and then send it to your exchange address.
+Please don't send funds directly to exchanges that support only Ethereum, you have to first withdraw from Polygon to Ethereum and then send it to your exchange address.

 ## My transaction is pending for too long, what can I do?